Curious as to how long your project will take?

 Numbered lists are tricky, as they can continue from a previous list, even if that list was 10 pages back.
 You can ‘restart at 1’ so you don’t have the confusion of continuous numbering when it doesn’t make sense, but if custom options were made on the first part of the numbering and if it’s not all linked properly, the spacing can get out of alignment as the ‘restart at 1’ is associated with Word’s basic setting.

-One of the great things about numbered lists is they can be linked to Headings so everything under that heading nests within that numbering system (Section 2, Heading 2.1, subsection 2.1.3 etc.).
+- One of the great things about Multi Level lists is they can be linked to Headings so everything under that heading nests within that numbering system (Section 2, Heading 2.1, subsection 2.1.3 etc.).
 This is also where adjustments are made so the ‘restart at 1’ doesn’t alter the spacing.

 Picture Insertion Content Control